rm720/comp1100-assignment3/README.md

-To make a move a player places a disc with their colour facing up on an unoccupied square on the board such that it will capture at least one of the opponents discs.
+To make a move a player places a disc with their colour facing up on an unoccupied square on the board such that it will capture at least one of the opponent's discs.

-Capturing occurs if the placed disc forms a line (horizontal, vertical or diagonal) that has one or more of the opponents discs on it and is ended by another of the current player's discs, with none of the current player's discs in-between.
+Capturing occurs if the placed disc forms a line (horizontal, vertical or diagonal) that has one or more of the opponent's discs on it and is ended by another of the current player's discs, with none of the current player's discs in-between.
 All of the opponents discs on this line are flipped over, becoming the current player's discs.